BelgianSalamander/Steganography/README.md

   - -v : To stop the program from being verbose, use '-v no'

 ### Example
-The first image was hidden into the second.
+The second image was hidden into the first.

 ![Target Image](assets/bird.jpg) ![Hidden Image](assets/beehive.jpg)